 In those cases in which the University has obtained a patent without obligation to sponsors or in those cases where the University chooses to neither file a patent application, nor dedicate the invention to the public, or if no arrangement has been made for commercial development within a reasonable period from the date of the issuance of the patent, the inventor(s) may request in writing a release of the University's patent rights.
-The Director of the Office of Technology Transfer, in consultation with the Patent Committee, as appropriate, will promptly either grant the request or will advise the inventor of the University's plans for the development of the invention.
+The Director of the Office of Research Commercialization and Development, in consultation with the Patent Committee, as appropriate, will promptly either grant the request or will advise the inventor of the University's plans for the development of the invention.
 If released, the inventor shall, at a minimum, agree (a) that the University reserves a royalty-free, non-exclusive, irrevocable right to use the invention for research and educational purposes; (2) to allow other academic and non-profit institutions similar use on similar terms; and (3) to indemnify the University against any liability arising from commercialization.
 Such release may also be contingent on reimbursement of the University’s patent application expenses and may include an obligation to compensate the University, where necessary, to recognize the University’s contribution.

 D. Revenue Sharing